raspberrypilearning/tree-life-simulator/en/step_5.md

 --- /task ---

 The stage is looking crowded with so many variables.
-We need to hide the ones that don't show the health of the forest and position them so they appear in better places in your simulation.
+We need to position them so they appear in better places in your simulation and hide the ones that don't show the health of the forest.

 --- task ---